danimaaz/NBA-Injury-Analysis-2013-2019/README.md

 ![alt text](https://github.com/danimaaz/NBA-Injury-Analysis-2013-2019-/blob/main/Images%20and%20Graphs/ACWR-graphs/inj%20severity%20vs%20average%20acwr.png "Figure 9")

 Surprisingly, there doesn't appear to be a large disparity between the average ACWRs of each injury severity category.
-I would imagine that players with higher ACWRs would tend to have more 'severe' injuries.
+This contradicts my initial hypothesis as I thought that players with higher ACWRs would tend to have more 'severe' injuries.
 To investigate this further, I also plotted a scatterplot of the ACWRs of players and their respective injury durations.

 **Fig. 10**: